benjamin-w-campbell/fergm/cran-comments.md

 0 errors | 0 warnings | 1 notes

 ### Notes
-This check includes one note that is a function of the way ggplot2 locally defines variables.
+This check includes one note refers to the maintainer to ensure that the person submitting the package is the maintainer.

- * checking R code for possible problems ...
-NOTE Undefined global functions or variables: ..scaled..

-In addition as this is a new submission, you may see a note indicating this.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.